DevCycleHQ/go-server-sdk/README.md

 This SDK is supported by our [test harness](https://github.com/DevCycleHQ/test-harness), a test suite shared between all DevCycle SDKs for consistency.

+Unit tests can be run with the standard Go testing tools, or with `make test`.
+They are run automatically on PRs with the [Go race detector](https://go.dev/doc/articles/race_detector) enabled.
+To reproduce this locally, run with `RACE=1 make test` or `RACE=1 TAGS=native_bucketing make test`.
+Some race detector errors might only show up on Github actions due to differences in how quickly tests are executed.

 ## Configuration

 Configuration of the SDK is done through the `Options` struct.